IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Get the Archival Status of a Dataset By Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Archiving is an optional feature that may be configured for a Dataverse instance.
-When enabled, this API call be used to retrieve the status.
+When that is enabled, this API call be used to retrieve the status.
 Note that this requires "superuser" credentials.

-/api/datasets/submitDatasetVersionToArchive/$dataset-id/$version/status returns the archival status of the specified dataset version.
+/api/datasets/$dataset-id/$version/archivalStatus returns the archival status of the specified dataset version.

 The response is a Json object that will contain a "status" which may be "success", "pending", or "failure" and a "message" which is archive system specific.
 For "success" the message should provide an identifier or link to the archival copy.
 For example: